Tomonaga-Luttinger liquid theory for one-dimensional attractive Fermi gases: III. Effective Hamiltonian of the 1D Spin-imbalanced attractive Fermi gas

+The effective Hamiltonian presented in Eq.~\eqref{Hamaltonian_perturbation} highlights a key property: the low-energy excitations of a weakly attractive spin-imbalanced Fermi gas take the form of collective density oscillations of the composite bosonic fields $\phi_1$ and $\phi_2$.
+Crucially, these normal modes are defined via the $SU(2)$ rotation specified in Eqs.~\eqref{phi_12} and \eqref{theta_12}, which encapsulate spin-charge coupling within the bosonic fields $\phi_1$ and $\phi_2$.
+This observation indicates that the low-energy spectrum comprises two normal modes that simultaneously carry charge and spin degrees of freedom, matching the excitations of the fractional state analyzed in Ref.~\cite{Lederer:2000}.
+Accordingly, $\phi_1$ and $\phi_2$ may be interpreted as field operators for novel quasiparticles that encode low-energy excitations via spin-charge coupling.
+Excitation spectra featuring this type of spin-charge mixing were reported alongside pair-breaking excitation spectra in Ref.~\cite{Xi-Wen Guan:2023}.

-The Fermi wave number mismatch $\delta k_F$ which is proportional to the magnetic field appears explicitly in the sine-Gordon term $H_{SG}$.
-Analogous to the commensurate-incommensurate phase transition driven by doping in the Mott phase of the Hubbard model \cite{Giamarchi:2004,Giamarchi:1991}, $\delta k_F$ also induces a phase transition driven by the magnetic field, which we will discuss below.
+Moreover, the Fermi wave number mismatch $\delta k_F$ which is proportional to the polarization appears explicitly in the sine-Gordon term $H_{SG}$.
+Very close to the threshold this description is smoothly connected to the usual commensurate-incommensurate phase transition \cite{Giamarchi:2004,Giamarchi:1991,Giamarchi:1996}. $\delta k_F$ also induces a phase transition driven by the magnetic field, which we will discuss below.